‘Just not fair’: Communities bristle at new NYC shutdowns

 He argued that Orthodox Jewish gatherings were being singled out for a clampdown, noting that huge crowds convened this spring for racial injustice protests where destruction and violence sometimes broke out.

-“Everybody here wants to live, and everybody cares” about stopping the virus, Nimni.
+“Everybody here wants to live, and everybody cares” about stopping the virus, Nimni said.
 But he saw a double standard that’s “just not fair.”

 Nearby, Renee Jeremias said authorities “have absolutely no right to shut us down.”